 Pollo Campero, as a chain, originated in Guatemala.
 Worldwide there are more than 400 Pollo Campero locations, with their international headquarters in Dallas, Texas.

 It does have a Pollo Campero USA division with more than 70 restaurants in the United States alone.
 There are two locations in South Florida, one in Boynton Beach and the other in Little Havana, which is the one I frequent.

-I think that if Pollo Campero could gain some momentum, they might be a force to be reckoned with.
+If Pollo Campero gains some momentum, they will be a force to be reckoned with.
 After first trying them in mid-2009, they have stepped up their game considerably.

 If you’re a fried chicken fan and love your breading super crispy, then these are the folks for you.
 Even their side dishes, which I have been critical about in the past, are great, like the mashed potatoes & gravy, the Campero rice, and the corn salad.